bootcamparankush/somraj-regex-tutorial/README.md

 ## Author

-Parankush Somraj is SAP Analyst working for Financial Data provider company in Manahattan, NY and also currently enrolled in Rutgers Coding Bootcamp in pursuit of become a full stack software developer
+Parankush Somraj is SAP Analyst working for financial data provider company in Manahattan, NY and also currently enrolled in Rutgers Coding Bootcamp in pursuit to become a full stack software developer

 Fun Facts:
 - I enjoy running outdoors in the winter - Checkout contact section below about my running profile